Brian Dempsey (businessman)

 Brian Dempsey (born 1947) is a Scottish businessman.

-Dempsey currently lives in Scotland after brief spells in Miami and the Caribbean He was a major funder of the Scottish Labour Party and a briefly director of Celtic FC in 1990.
+He was a major funder of the Scottish Labour Party but latterly switched allegiance and donated to support Neil Gray (MP for Airdrie and Shotts) and the SNP.
+He was also briefly a director of Celtic FC in 1990.
 He supported Fergus McCann's efforts to take over Celtic in the 1990s.
 He was declared bankrupt in June 2011, with debts in excess of £10 million.

+Dempsey currently lives in Scotland after brief spells in Miami and the Caribbean.
+His father was James Dempsey, a Labour MP in Scotland.